Mailman (City Letter Carrier)

 Bryan, congratulations on being promoted to a "regular" carrier.
 It is much better than being a CCA, but 10 months sounds like a pretty short amount of time to be promoted.
 That is a good thing.
 With regards to your vacation I don't know the legalities of them mandating you to work when you have reserved a vacation.
 If you put in a request for annual leave and it was given back to you within a certain amt. of time (marked denied I mean), then I believe it is approved and generally can't be revoked.
 If you chose at as a full vacation block (usually in 1-week segments), that also is non-revocable by management as far as I know.
 I would recommend asking your shop steward for advice in this situation as I don't know in the NALC/USPS National Agreement where this is discussed, or possibly in the ELM (Employee/Labor Manual).
 One other suggestion is to ask on a FB message board that I belong to which you may find helpful.
 The group is called USPS Postal Maniacs.
 I've seen other USPS employees post questions and problems there and receive some advice.
 I will warn you that much of the talk on there is negative towards management, but there are many good people on there who can often steer you in the right direction.
 Good luck and thanks for writing.

-Asked by Tina about 11 years ago
+Asked by Vanessa about 12 years ago

-Asked by ek almost 12 years ago
+Asked by bert over 12 years ago